Pkkarthik12/ATMEL-8051-DATASET/README.md

 # ATMEL-8051-DATASET
-Here are some programs ATMEL AT89C51.
+Here are some programs of ATMEL AT89C51.